An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 In island mode, the inverter disconnects from the grid but stays on.
 It creates its own small electrical island — just your home — and uses solar plus battery together to keep things running.

-This is the setup I recommend most often to homeowners who want both net metering benefits and backup capability.
+This is one of the most commonly recommended setups for homeowners who want both net metering benefits and backup capability.
 Experts at NuWatt Energy rank the Enphase IQ8 and SolarEdge Home Hub as the top hybrid options due to their high reliability and seamless “island” performance.

 Off-Grid Solar Systems